 The Mark Beaumont Bike: Koga Kimera Premium

 Mark has a long-standing relationship with Dutch bike brand Koga.
-His original cycling around the world record and Alaska-to-Argentina ride were on Koga WorldTraveller touring bikes equipped with Rohloff 14-speed hubs.
+His original cycling around the world record (and Alaska-to-Argentina ride) was on a Koga WorldTraveller touring bike equipped with Rohloff 14-speed hubs.
 This time he’s on a carbon Koga Kimera Premium road bike to optimise his cycling speeds.

 The bike, which is actually one-of-two here in Australia, uses Shimano Ultegra Di2 electronic gearing.
 This is a popular choice for endurance athletes because it involves very little hand movement to flick between the gears.
 A set of 47mm deep Corima carbon wheels were on the bike at the time, but Mark also switches to some 32mm deep wheels in crosswinds.

 The bike pulls up using Shimano hydraulic disc brakes.
 These brakes slow the bike at the same rate, whether it’s wet or dry.
 While not a necessity for the round the world record, these brakes may prove necessary when Mark is particularly fatigued.